amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 74.
 I went through some Edabit challenges online (the very easy ones).
 It was nice to complete some if the challenges, no matter how small the accomplishments may seem on the surface.

 **Thoughts**: Next week is the last week of Unit 1 in CoderGirl.
 Even though I constantly doubt myself, I do feel like I've grasped more of the concepts of JavaScript and Angular since my first time studying the course materials on my own.
 Also, I received encouragement from a classmate from LaunchCode's LC101.
 Again, I always doubt my abilities, but it means a lot to hear others notice how hard I'm working and how much it would mean to me to transition into tech.
 I want to find a job that brings me joy, allows me to be authentic and creative, and utilizes my strengths to build meaningful things in this world.
 I hope and pray that my efforts lead me to making dream become reality.

+### Day 75: November 5, 2020

+**Today's Progress**: Day 75.
+I completed most of the last section covering HTML in Colt Steele's Web Developer Bootcamp.
+I've gained a better understanding of forms, inputs, and the label tag.
+I mostly reflected on job preparation after attending a Women Who Code event online.

+**Thoughts**: One of the biggest challenges is low self-esteem.
+I'm in a boss battle without the right attributes/skills.
+It's been hard to overcome.
+I will have to find resources to help me build it up.